gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 Lab 5 Readme.

-Group members: Gillian Laming, Natalie Stollman
+Group members: Gillian Laming, Natalie Stollman Division of work: Gillian handled issues with events and Natalie handled interfaces.
+Note: We did most of the work together, bouncing ideas off of each other, debugging together etc.

 NOTES:
 1. Our implementation of the calendar uses military time.
 All times are assumed to be military time.